 - 2. The auditor will review the charges and notify the clinician by text page that all of the charges are entered into the client's file.
 Please allow a minimum of 30 minutes for the audit process. - 3.
 The client will be taken to the room where the procedure is to take place.
-The preference is to use the dedicated, quiet room B 129.
-Alternative rooms would include B126 and B 133 which have no large windows. - 4.
+The preference is to use a dedicated comfort room or a room without windows. - 4.
 Ensure that the patient has been properly identified, the bite history has been obtained, and that the consent to euthanize form has been signed. - 5.
 The clinician, nurse, or assistant should discuss options for post mortem examination and how to handle the remains.
 A Euthanasia and Cremation tic sheet has been created to order services.
 These forms are available at the Emergency/Discharge Desk. - 6.
 The pet will be prepared for the euthanasia procedure as directed by the clinician. - 7.
 The clinician or other staff member will notify the desk staff that all charges have been entered/audited and will bring the client to the desk to collect payment. - 8.
 Staff members will make every effort to be sensitive to client needs and emotions. - 9.
 The pet should be brought to the room and the client allowed to spend personal, uninterrupted time with the pet. - 10.
 The clinician enters the room and the euthanasia process is completed.
 The client exits the VHC without having to stop at the discharge desk.